 Our rich choice of courses will give you a rounded perspective on different political systems, ideologies and policies.

-Teaching of Politics at Stirling has received the highest rating.
+Teaching of Politics at Stirling has received the highest student satisfaction rating.
 We have a particularly strong profile in international politics and offer a range of modules in this area.
 You can choose the Politics (International Politics) degree, which differs from the Politics degree in focusing almost entirely on international relations and area studies in the last two years.
 Other opportunities at Stirling include spending a semester abroad, through our exchange programme with the universities in Australia, Canada Hong Kong, Japan, Poland, Sweden and the United States.

 Studying for a degree means learning in different ways; managing your own time; conducting research; mastering new computer skills.
 We have the facilities and advice on hand to help you do all this - and do it well.

 Of the many reasons students come to Stirling, such as academic reputation and research standards, one factor is always cited: the outstanding beauty of the University's Stirling campus.
 View our online films to get a picture of what it's like to live and study on our beautiful campus.